Insurance and Risk Management Specialization

 - The insurance student organizations such as Gamma Iota Sigma Chapter at BGSU

-To declare the Insurance Specialization, visit CBA college office in BA 253.
+To declare the Insurance Specialization, visit the Office of Undergraduate Development in MRCR 114.